 A8.
 Law, regulation or relevant ethical requirements may require the auditor to perform additional procedures and take further actions.
-For example, Ethics Pronouncement 100 Code of Professional Conduct and Ethics (EP 100) issued by the Institute of Singapore Chartered Accountants requires the auditor to take steps to respond to identified or suspected noncompliance with laws and regulations and determine whether further action is needed.
+For example, the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (ACRA Code) requires the auditor to take steps to respond to identified or suspected non-compliance with laws and regulations and determine whether further action is needed.
 Such steps may include the communication of identified or suspected non-compliance with laws and regulations to other auditors within a group, including a group engagement partner, component auditors or other auditors performing work at components of a group for purposes other than the audit of the group financial statements.11